KurioApp/jobs/Backend Engineer.md

 # Backend Engineer

+Kurio is a content aggregator.
+We're partnering with hundreds of publisher.
+As a backend engineer, you will be working with services that serves our users.
+We love for things to just work.
+We care about best practices.
+We appreciate people that keeps learning and share.

+## The Backend Role

-Are you the engineer who wish things just work?
-Backend engineers in Kurio are constantly building services to better serve our users and improve our products.
-We mostly use Golang in our services, some Python, and NodeJS.
-When we build something, we want things to just work.
-We expect a low response time to our services.
-Also, as engineering-world evolves, we're constantly evolving too.
-Hence the need for fast-learners to be able to learn new technologies and share it among team members.
+You will build and maintain production-level services.
+We mostly use **Golang**.
+We expect a good coding standard that results in good working software.
+As the engineering world evolves, we're constantly evolving too.
+Hence the need for fast-learners, to learn new technologies and share them among team members.

+## What it's like working at Kurio

+- We value people that keeps learning
+- We appreciate the extra miles given
+- All engineers have access to all of our repositories

 ## What you will do

 - Build and maintain production-level services
+  - APIs, along with its documentation
+  - Pub/Sub
+  - Deployment to staging and production environment
-- Test-Driven Development
+- Test-Driven Development: write unit and integration tests
+- Scrum
+  - Sprint planning
+  - Daily standup
+  - Retrospective

 ## Qualifications

 - Kurio's values (Get sh*t done, Be Bold, Stay Curious, Excellence, Collaboration)
-- Deep knowledge on computer science (things like data structure, OOP)
+- Strong knowledge on computer science
-- At least 1 programming language: Golang, Python, NodeJS (both code and tests)
+- Golang
 - Understand and able to build a RESTful API
-- Work with MySQL, MongoDB (DynamoDB, Spanner, etc. is a plus)
+- Able to work with SQL and NoSQL like MySQL and MongoDB (DynamoDB, Spanner, etc. is a plus)
-- Familiar with Git
+- Familiar with Git and its workflow

 ## Preferred qualifications

-- Knowledge in TDD
+- Experienced in Test-Driven Development
-- Deep knowledge on at least 2 programming language: Golang, Python, NodeJS (both code and tests)
+- Deep knowledge on at least 1 programming language (i.e. Golang, Python)
 - Experienced on software architecture
 - Experienced on building highly scalable systems
-- Knows dev-ops related stuff
+- Knowledge on dev-ops practices